BrandExpand to view more details.

 List of brands we tested in this review.

-This is the manufacturer's recommended retail price at the time of purchase.
+Recommended retail price at time of purchase.

-enter value/s in increments of 1 between 30 and 599
+enter value/s in increments of 1 between 39 and 699

 We set up each fitness tracker on Android, iOS and Windows where available and score how easy they are to set up and wear, and how well they track information via the band and via the related app.

-enter value/s in increments of 1 between 0 and 0
+enter value/s in increments of i between 39 and 87

 Built-in GPS.
 Some models also include GLONASS (the Russian version of GPS).
 Models that support GPS and GLONASS should deliver the fastest position identification.